 Flood peak analysis is a useful primary way of analysing changing patterns in the flood regime.
-Typically, annual maximum flood discharges are used rather than peak over threshold flood series to avoid the constraint of choosing a constant threshold for the

-- entire flood record, although time varying thresholds can also be used.
+Typically, annual maximum flood discharges are used rather than peak over threshold flood series to avoid the constraint of choosing a constant threshold for the entire record, although time varying thresholds can also be used.

 Going beyond flood discharges, a number of studies have analysed the flood seasonality in order to shed light on changes in the driving processes.
-Precipitation from synoptic systems, convective precipitation and snowmelt are highly seasonal, so flood seasonality can provide insights into the flood producing drivers and their possible changes.
-Season- - 10 ality analyses are particularly useful when flood seasonality is compared with the seasonality of other variables that are potential drivers and with catchment state indicators such as extreme precipitation and the seasonal precipitation and runoff regime.
+Precipitation from synoptic systems, convective precipitation and snowmelt are highly seasonal; subsequently flood seasonality can provide insights into the flood producing drivers.
+Seasonality analysis is particularly useful when flood seasonality is compared with the seasonality of other variables that are potential drivers and with catchment state indicators such as extreme and seasonal precipitation and the runoff regime and their possible changes.

-Common measures of seasonality are the Julian day of the mean flood occurrence date and the variability of flood occurrences within the year.
-The occurrence date of

-- 15 a flood within the year (for a particular station) can be plotted on a unit circle to give the angle in polar coordinates (Black and Werritty, 1997; Burn, 1997).
-The direction of the average vector then represents the mean date of occurrence of all flood events (Parajka et al., 2010).
-Although, many studies use seasonality analyses to infer flood processes (e.g. Merz et al., 1999; Beurton and Thieken, 2009; Parajka et al., 2010), when financial their large target to a flood processes (e.g. Merz et al., 2010). - only a few studies examine their long-term trends (e.g. Macdonald, 2012; Arheimer and Lindström, 2013).
+Common measures of seasonality are the mean flood occurrence date (Julian day) and the variability of mean flood occurrences within the year.
+The occurrence date of a flood within the year (for a particular station) can be plotted on a unit circle to give the angle in polar coordinates (Bayliss and Jones, 1993; Black and Werritty, 1997; Burn, 1997).
+The direction of the average vector of all flood events can then be used to represent the mean date of occurrence for that station (Parajka et al., 2010).
+While many studies use flood seasonality analysis to infer flood processes (e.g. Merz et al., 1999; Beurton and Thieken, 2009; Parajka et al., 2010), only few studies have examined long-term changes (e.g. Macdonald, 2012; Arheimer and Lindström, 2014).
 One such study is Parajka et al. (2009), who analysed the change in seasonality of floods, extreme precipitation and the monthly rainfall and runoff regime along a transect across Austria and Slovakia over different decades.